davmarc-lab/CG-Project2/CG-Project2/Notes.md

  - [ ] Use material::NONE to check if the entity has a material
  - [X] Apparently it doesn't send the model matrix to the shader I don't know why (apparently the problem was the view matrix)
  - [ ] Modify scene system: try using an unordered map<Shader, vector<Entity*>>, use a shader and go through all the entities using that shader.
+    > Actually i wanna change how the engine manages shaders
  - [ ] General code refactoring
  - [ ] Make a scene for all IGMenus
  - [ ] Refactor for loops (don't allocate variables inside loops